Melodi-fyi/melodi-sdk-react/README.md

-# Melodi SDK for React: Comprehensive User Guide
+# Melodi SDK for React

-Melodi is a feedback and monitoring tool designed to collect and analyze user feedback on AI-generated content in your React applications.
-This comprehensive guide will walk you through setting up and using the Melodi SDK in your React projects.
+Melodi is a feedback and monitoring tool designed to collect and analyze user feedback on AI-generated content in your React app.

 ## Table of Contents